Raksha Bandhan 2019: Meet PM Modi’s rakhi sister, a Pakistan-origin woman

 It is learnt that Qamar met PM Modi when he was an RSS worker.
 She met him during one of her visits to Delhi with her husband, who is a painter.
 Qamar has endearingly kept the tradition alive even after Modi became Prime Minister.

-Qamar arrived in India from Pakistan after her marriage and has been living in India since.
-Presently living in Ahmedabad, Shaikh travelled to Delhi on Monday to tie the thread of sibling bond on Modi's wrist, the way she says she has been doing for the last 23 years.
+Qamar arrived in India from Pakistan after her marriage and has been living in India since then.
+Presently living in Ahmedabad, Shaikh travelled to Delhi on Monday to tie the thread of sibling bond on Modi's wrist, the way she says she has been doing for the last 21-23 years.

 Rakhi cart leads to communal tension